• Skip to primary navigation

 About

-Hi, I am Tim Chan, I want to help 10,000 people get into UX!
+Hi, I am Tim Chan, I want to help you get promoted as a design lead!

-I’ll share my experiences, mindset & strategies on how to climb the design ladder on my newsletter.
+I share my experiences, mindset & strategies on how to climb the design ladder in my newsletter.

 Recent Posts